Scotland County, North Carolina: Great Depression

 Cotton field and barn in Scotland County c.
 1923.
-County cotton production peaked in 1920.
+The county's cotton production peaked in 1920.

 Scotland's black population increased in the 1910s and early 1920s as tenant cotton farmers moved north from the Deep South to escape areas infested by the boll weevil.
 County cotton production peaked in 1920 as farmers diversified their operations and began growing fruits and melons.
 Cotton nevertheless remained the dominant crop through the 1920s despite stagnating prices.
 The area suffered heavily during the Great Depression, as two banks in Laurinburg failed and a state report indicated that one fourth of the local population was destitute.
 Many smallholding farmers lost their lands in foreclosures and bankruptcies.
 The county nonwhite population dropped, and urbanization increased as people relocated to towns.
 In May 1934, 500 workers at textile mills in East Laurinburg went on strike in protest of work conditions and living conditions in their company-provided housing.
 The strike gained state-wide media attention after the strikers engaged in a brawl with loyalist workers, with nine people wounded by gunfire, before the dispute was resolved by arbitration.
 The United States Resettlement Administration purchased much of the low-quality land in the Sandhills portion of the county and turned it into a recreational area.
 The federal Agricultural Adjustment Act and Soil Conservation and Domestic Allotment Act of 1936 incentivized landowners to reduce production, and as a result, many local tenant farmers and sharecroppers were put out of work and migrated north in search of employment.